-An approach designed to help people with PTSD develop new ways to cope with their distressing thoughts and memories using skills to reshape the way they think about themselves, the world, and others.
+- Cognitive processing therapy (CPT) – an approach designed to help people with PTSD develop new ways to cope with their distressing thoughts and memories using skills to reshape the way they think about themselves, the world, and others.

-An approach that helps to decrease the distress associated with certain trauma-related thoughts, feelings, and situations through gradual, prolonged, and repeated exposure.
+- Prolonged exposure therapy (PE) – an approach that helps to decrease the distress associated with certain trauma-related thoughts, feelings, and situations through gradual, prolonged, and repeated exposure.

 The Department of Defense and the Department of Veterans Affairs released a mobile app in 2012, PE Coach, designed for PTSD patients, designed to provide PE therapy.
 The app offers “a mobile way of assessing symptoms, recording therapy sessions, receiving reminders for homework and appointments and learning more about PTSD.”

 The US Department of Veterans Affairs enables veterans to locate programs to help overcome the symptoms of PTSD and the associated challenges the disorder creates.
 This searchable database provides information on PTSD programs in all 50 states.

 The US Department of Defense Office of Warrior Care Policy offers a number of care coordination programs designed to ease the transition back into civilian society for military members returning from deployment.
 These and other programs offer support for returning military personnel with the goal of making the challenges of the transition easier and enabling veterans to cope with many of the challenges and emotions that may come with transitioning back to civilian life.